-The problem of learning the structure of Ising models (i.e., determining which edges are present in the graph) has enjoyed much study, especially in information theory -- see~\cite{Bresler15, VuffrayMLC16} for some recent results.
-At a first glance, one may hope that these results have implications for testing Ising models.
-However, thematic similarities aside, the two problems are qualitatively very different -- our problem focuses on statistical estimation, while theirs looks at structural estimation.
-To point out some qualitative differences for these two problems, the complexity of structure learning is exponential in the maximum degree and $\b$, while only logarithmic in $n$.
-On the other hand, for testing Ising models, the complexity has a polynomial dependence in all three parameters, which is both necessary and sufficient.

-{\bf \em C. Trees and Ferromagnets.} When $p$ is a tree-structured (or forest-structured) Ising model, then independence testing can be performed computationally efficiently without any dependence on $\beta$, with an additional quadratic improvement with respect to the other parameters.
-In particular, without external fields, i.e. $\max\{|\theta_u^p|\}=0$, independence can be solved from $O({n \over \epsilon})$ samples, and this result is tight when $m = O(n)$; see Theorem~\ref{thm:forests-independence} for an upper bound and Theorem~\ref{thm:linear-lb} for a lower bound.
+\paragraph{Exploiting Structure: Strong Localization for Trees and Ferromagnets.} When $p$ is a tree-structured (or forest-structured) Ising model, then independence testing can be performed computationally efficiently without any dependence on $\beta$, with an additional quadratic improvement with respect to the other parameters.
+In particular, without external fields (i.e. $\max\{|\theta_u^p|\}=0$), independence can be testing with $O({n \over \epsilon})$ samples, and this result is tight when $m = O(n)$; see Theorem~\ref{thm:forests-independence} for an upper bound and Theorem~\ref{thm:linear-lb} for a lower bound.
 Interestingly, we show the dependence on $\beta$ cannot be avoided in the presence of external fields, or if we switch to the problem of identity testing; see Theorem~\ref{thm:bh-lb}.
-In the latter case, we can at least maintain the linear dependence on $n$; see Theorem~\ref{thm:forests-identity}.
+In the latter case of identity testing, we can at least maintain the linear dependence on $n$; see Theorem~\ref{thm:forests-identity}.
 Similar results hold when $p$ is a ferromagnet, i.e. $\theta^p_{u,v} \ge 0$, with no external fields, even if it is not a tree.
 In particular, the sample complexity becomes $O({\max\{m,n\} \over \epsilon})$ (which is again tight when $m = O(n)$), see Theorem~\ref{thm:ferro-independence}.